ChimeraCoder/gopherbot/README.md

 ## ircb

 ircb is an IRC bot.
+In its current form, it does not do much, besides connecting to a server, join the appropriate channels.
+In order to make it useful, commands have to be registered to allow users to interact with it.

 ### TODO